xoseperez/basicstation-docker/README.md

     restart: unless-stopped
     devices:
       - /dev/spidev0.0
-    volumes:
-      - /sys:/sys
+      - /dev/gpiochip0
     environment:
       MODEL: "RAK5146"
       GATEWAY_EUI: "E45F01FFFE517BA8"
       TC_KEY: "..."
 ```

-For a USB concentrator you would mount the USB port instead of the SPI port and you won't need to mount the `/sys` volume, but remember to set `GW_RESET_GPIO` to 0 to avoid unwanted errors in the logs.
+For a USB concentrator you would mount the USB port instead of the SPI port and you won't need to share the `/dev/gpiochip0` device.

 ## Troubleshoothing